-Debugging Node.js proxies
+Debugging and troubleshooting Node.js proxies

 It's a good practice to make sure any Node.js code you add to a proxy works before you deploy it to Edge.
-This topic discusses ways to debug proxies that include Node.js applications after they are deployed.
+This topic discusses ways to debug and troubleshoot proxies that include Node.js applications after they are deployed.

 To view log information about your Node.js application:

 - In the main API proxies page, click on the proxy you wish to view.

 - In the summary page of the selected proxy, click Node.js Logs on the right-hand side of the tool bar.

 The Node.js Logs button does not appear for non-Node.js API proxies.

 In the Logs page, you can select a time range of logs to view, as shown below.
 The logs record HTTP method calls, success or failure of calls, console.log messages, and so on.
 Enter a search string in the search field to display all log entries that contain the string.